As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 When Tim Troy read about Donald Lawson’s ambitious plans to break all sorts of sailing records, he wanted to lend a hand.
 Troy knows how dangerous solo sailing can be, plus, he has a lot in common with Lawson: They’re both Baltimore natives, both with unassailable hopes to sail single-handedly around the world.

-Troy, now 65, made three efforts to sail solo around the world, but each time he was stopped before he could really begin.
-Upkeep of a capable sailing vessel is incredibly expensive, which thwarted his plans.
-And once, in 2008, he sailed across the Atlantic Ocean by himself to reach an around-the-world race’s starting line, only to be told by race organizers his boat did not pass their safety test.
+Now 65 years old, Troy made three efforts to sail solo around the world but was stopped before he could really begin due to the high costs of maintaining a capable sailing vessel.
+In 2008, he solo sailed across the Atlantic to reach an around-the-world race’s starting line, only to be told by organizers his boat did not pass their safety test.

 The current American record for a solo, nonstop trip around the world in a boat no longer than 60 feet is 107 days.
 The world record is 74 days.
 Lawson hopes to do it in under 70 and become the first African American sailor to complete a solo, nonstop circumnavigation.